-- HAPPYPET remedy: serotonin, brain, spinal cord, intestinal mucosa
+- HAPPYPET natural product: serotonin, brain, spinal cord, intestinal mucosa

-- SERENEPET remedy: thalamus, amygdala, hypothalamus, pituitary gland, solar plexus, serotonin, vagus nerve, parasympathetic nerve, adrenal gland, liver, kidneys, stomach, heart, pancreas, lung, magnesium trace element
+- SERENEPET natural product: thalamus, amygdala, hypothalamus, pituitary gland, solar plexus, serotonin, vagus nerve, parasympathetic nerve, adrenal gland, liver, kidneys, stomach, heart, pancreas, lung, magnesium trace element

-Essential oils can negate the effect of homeopathic remedies.
+Essential oils can negate the effect of homeopathic products.